-BayWa has plotted a clear course into the digital future by establishing the innovation a Digitalisation Segment, which is responsible for developing and marketing digital products and services for enhancing productivity in agriculture.
-Online sales at the BayWa Group are also pooled in this segment under the BayWa Porta.
+BayWa has plotted a clear course into the digital future by establishing the Innovation & Digitalisation Segment, which is responsible for developing and marketing digital products and services for enhancing productivity in agriculture.
+Online sales at the BayWa Group are also pooled in this segment under the BayWa Portal.